Mariussgal/translate_app/README.md

 - Left and right child references

 This structure was chosen to optimize the translation process while maintaining the ability to expand the dictionary over time.

+## Contribution
+Contributions to this project are welcome.
+Please feel free to submit bug fixes, improvements, or new features via pull requests.
+For major changes, please open an issue first to discuss what you would like to change.